casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

 - **Local documents** (`docs`): Documents owned and hosted by this server
 - **Remote documents** (`remote_docs`): Documents hosted by other servers that this server has opened

+**Special case: Dual server/client role**
+- When a server opens one of its own local documents (e.g., through OpenFile), it acts as both the server (host) and a client for that document
+- The document exists in both `docs` (as the authoritative host) and `remote_docs` (as a client/subscriber)
+- This dual role enables the server to edit its own documents using the same client interface
+- Messages sent to self in this configuration are handled asynchronously to prevent deadlock

 All editor requests follow a similar pattern:
 1. Editor sends a request to the server
 2. Server determines if the target is local or remote